carsonnleee/mist4610gp2/README.md

 - Year + Quarter

 ---

 ## Data Preparation

-To answer these questions, we performed the following data manipulations:
+To answer our research questions, we applied the following data manipulations:

-- Combined data across all four quarters for 2022, 2023, and 2024
+- Combined the quarterly 2022, 2023, and 2024 State Drug Utilization tables
-- Links to the 2022 and 2023 dataset can be found here:
--
+- Cleaned and formatted fields to ensure consistency
+- Created a **calculated field** to measure **Cost per Prescription** using: Analysis - create new calculation
+- This metric was crucial in identifying **high-cost outlier drugs** with large spending impact despite low prescription volume.

 ---
 ## Project Questions